tledoux/preservation-python3/README.md

 _Each PDI or preservation action increases your score.
 Obsolescence and data loss will halve your current score._

-__The game ends when your score goes below 1 or you hit the walls or yourself.__
+__The game ends when your score goes below 1 or when you hit the walls or yourself.__

 ## Installations